 IMPORTANT: As of 11/5/2013, a revised Oil Consumption Test form and new submission procedures have been established.
-This revised form includes a group of 5 questions which must be answered at the time the car is presented with an oil consumption concern where a technician believes an oil consumption concern may exist.
+This revised form is located on Subarunet>Service>Forms > NEW Consolidated Engine Oil Consumption Test.
+It includes a group of 5 questions which must be answered at the time the car is presented with an oil consumption concern where a technician believes an oil consumption concern may exist.
 Once this questionnaire section of the form is completed, it must be faxed to 856-488-3199.
 Upon completion of the actual consumption test, the remainder of the form must be completed and faxed AGAIN to 856-488-3199.
 This information is being collected for quality assurance purposes only.
 You will not receive any response from these submissions.
 This is NOT an authorization process.
 Proceed with any necessary testing or repairs as indicated by the information provided in this service bulletin, the Oil Consumption Test form results, Subaru's Claims Policies and Procedures, and your evaluation of the actual condition presented based upon your review of all three areas.
 Keep in mind, these repairs should only be completed when unusual oil consumption has been confirmed.

-The form can be located by accessing: Subarunet / Service / Forms / NEW FB Engine Oil Control Ring TSB Oil Consumption Test.
-The standard oil consumption test form and guidelines will still apply in all cases other than this bulletin.
 Once all the basics have been checked and the vehicle service history established, change the engine oil and filter to begin the oil consumption test.
 Always close the repair order on the day the oil change has been completed and submit the claim for the oil consumption test using the coding provided at the end of this bulletin.
 Indicate "Oil Consumption Test" in the comments field / box when entering your claim.
 DO NOT hold the repair order open until the vehicle returns.
 Have the customer drive the vehicle then return for inspection when any of the following have occurred: